 Become an Agent

-If you want to be a part of the next Cadet Academy to become an LDWF Enforcement Agent, you must make the following deadlines to qualify.
+If you want to be a part of the next Cadet Academy to become an LDWF Enforcement Agent, you must make the following deadlines to qualify for the 2023 Academy.

 All potential candidates must have taken the 2100 Protective Services Exam (PSE) before the application period closes and received a score of 77 or greater to qualify for the next academy.

-End of June - Chosen candidates will take physical training test consisting of pushups, situps, run and swim.
+Middle of July - Chosen candidates will take physical training test consisting of pushups, situps, run and swim.

-Middle of August - Chosen candidates are offered the job.
+Beginning of September - Chosen candidates are offered the job.

-Beginning of October – The 35th Academy will begin at the Wildlife and Fisheries Law Enforcement Training Complex at the Waddill Wildlife Refuge in Baton Rouge.
+End of October – The 36th Academy will begin at the Wildlife and Fisheries Law Enforcement Training Complex at the Waddill Wildlife Refuge in Baton Rouge.
 Training takes six months to complete.

 Contact an LDWF Agent Recruiter